Sunkio/Whitelist-Dapp/README.md

-# Whitelist Dapp
+# Whitelist DApp

-A whitelist dapp that gives early supporters access to a whitelist for a new NFT collection.
+A whitelist dApp that gives early supporters access to a whitelist for a new NFT collection.